• Skip to main content

 Instructions

-• Transfer the filet to a plate and allow to rest a few minutes.
+• Transfer the filet to a plate and rest for a few minutes.

 How to know when sea bass is cooked